Xuan-Wang-Summer/cse110-fa21-group5/admin/meetings/120221-sprint-2+3-retrospective.md

 ### Previous Meeting

--   Sprint 1 Review: Updates on development phase
--   More resources & guidance
-    -   Canvas assignments
-    -   Priority tasks
-    -   Project milestones
--
+-   We will be going over sprint 2 & 3 progress.

 ### Current Meeting

--   We will be going over sprint 2 & 3 progress.
+-   Running Retrospectives activities.

 ### For next time!

--   Running Retrospectives activities.

 ---